piyush-devops-25/AWS_Repo/README.md

 📸 AWS Lambda Image Resizer
-This project automatically resizes images uploaded to an Amazon S3 bucket using an AWS Lambda function written in Python.
-When a new image is uploaded to the source bucket, the Lambda function resizes it (e.g., to 128×128 pixels) and saves the result to a destination S3 bucket.
+Automatically resize images uploaded to an Amazon S3 bucket using an AWS Lambda function written in Python.

+When an image is uploaded to the source bucket, the Lambda function:

+Resizes it (e.g., to 128×128 pixels)

+Saves it to a destination S3 bucket with a resized- prefix

 🚀 How It Works
-An image is uploaded to the source S3 bucket.
+📤 Upload an image to the source S3 bucket

-An S3 event triggers a Lambda function.
+⚡ S3 triggers the Lambda function

-The function:
+🐍 Lambda function:

 Downloads the image

 Resizes it using Pillow

-Uploads it to a destination S3 bucket
+Uploads it to the destination S3 bucket

-The resized image is saved with a resized- prefix
+Adds the prefix resized- to the filename

 🛠️ Technologies Used
-AWS Lambda
+🟨 AWS Lambda

-Amazon S3
+📦 Amazon S3

-IAM Roles & Policies
+🔐 IAM Roles & Policies

-Python 3.9
+🐍 Python 3.9

-Pillow (via Lambda Layer)
+🖼️ Pillow (via Lambda Layer)

 📋 Setup Instructions
 1️⃣ Create S3 Buckets
-Create a source bucket (e.g., image-upload-source)

-Create a destination bucket (e.g., image-upload-resized)
+Source bucket: image-upload-source

+Destination bucket: image-upload-resized

 2️⃣ Create IAM Role for Lambda
-Attach the following inline policy to a new IAM role:
+Attach the following inline policy:

 {
   "Version": "2012-10-17",